Bournemouth v Arsenal: How to watch on Amazon Prime

-Arsenal will hope for an instantaneous enhance from new boss Mikel Arteta over the hectic festive interval after they face Bournemouth – dwell on Amazon Prime this Boxing Day.
+Arsenal will hope for an instantaneous increase from new boss Mikel Arteta over the hectic festive interval after they face Bournemouth – dwell on Amazon Prime this Boxing Day.

 The Gunners have loads of choices to work with up entrance however stay gentle on top of the range personnel on the again, placing stress on Arteta to repair the problems from Day One.